pnkfelix/cyot/src/tutorial/path_to_gecko/mod.md

 presented according to the alphabetical sorting of the paths; that's why I am choosing the module names carefully so that when sorted, `part_01_sect_010` will come immediately after `part_01`.

+## Formatting Notes

+Every H2 (i.e. `## Title`, followed by content) starts off a new slide.

+An hline (`----`) will immediate end a slide, so that follow-on content is on its own successor slide.

+An H1 (i.e. `# Title`) is used to delimit a new vertical section.
+It *must* be followed by an H2, or else it screws up pandoc's inference of what header level defines the start of a slide.